-The startup iFactory3D announces its new machine for Q2 2021.
+The startup iFactory3D announces to launch its new machine for Q2 2021.

 Once again, a crowdfunding campaign is to initiate the market entry, after the first product of the 3D printer manufacturer was successfully funded via Kickstarter.